 Performance details Venue: Duke of York’s Theatre Program: Tennessee Williams’ Summer and Smoke Performers: Seb Carrington (Archie Kramer), Nancy Crane (Mrs Winemiller/Mrs Bassett), Patsy Ferran (Alma), Rebecca Frecknall (director)

-Saturday January 19: The Courtauld and Tate Modern – Antony & Cleopatra
+Saturday January 19: National Gallery and Tate Modern – Antony & Cleopatra

-After a morning talk on today’s program, we travel to Somerset House, one of the city’s most dynamic cultural venues, to see the remarkable art collection at The Courtauld Gallery.
-The Courtauld is renowned for its collection of Impressionist and Post-Impressionist paintings, including masterpieces by Monet, Van Gogh and Gauguin and the largest collection of Cézannes in the UK.
+After a morning talk on today’s program, we walk to the National Gallery with a timed entry to tour their major exhibition, Courtauld Impressionists, from Manet to Cézanne.
+The exhibition traces the development of Impressionist and Post-Impressionist paintings through a selection of over forty masterpieces.
 Afterwards we cross the footbridge to the National Theatre for a matinee of Antony & Cleopatra, Shakespeare’s play about politics and passion, starring Ralph Fiennes and Sophie Okonedo as the famous fated couple.
 Afterwards visit the Tate Modern, one of the largest museums of modern and contemporary art in the world.
-The Tate Modern’s winter installation we plan to see is Christian Marclay: The Clock.
+The Tate Modern’s winter exhibition we plan to see is Anni Albers.
 London (B)

 Performance details Venue: National Theatre Program: Shakespeare’s Antony & Cleopatra Performers: Ralph Fiennes (Antony) and Sophie Okonedo (Cleopatra) Simon Godwin (director)